mitlex/WordFrequencySorter/README.md

 Whilst constructing the BST, the program generates a count of the number of Treenodes in the BST.
 This Treenode count is used as an array size to create an array of Treenodes.
 This array is then populated using in-order traversal of the BST, where each Treenode visited in the tree is placed in the array.

-The Quicksort algorithm is then applied to the array of Treenodes, in doing so ordering the Treenodes in order of word occurrence frequency.
+The Quicksort algorithm is then applied to the array of Treenodes, in doing so ordering the Treenodes in descending order of word occurrence frequency.

 Lastly, the array is printed descending from the last index to the first index, showing the words in descending order of their occurrence frequency.